chrisnoonan98675/site/_drafts/xl-deploy/how-to/configure-secure-communication-with-a-satellite.markdown

         random-number-generator = "AES128CounterSecureRNG"
     }

-The default configuration uses `TLSv1.2`, `TLS_RSA_WITH_AES_128_CBC_SHA` and `AES128CounterSecureRNG`.
+The default configuration uses `TLSv1.2`, `TLS_RSA_WITH_AES_128_CBC_SHA`, and `AES128CounterSecureRNG`.
 You can change these values depending on your security policy and requirements.

-**Important:** These configuration values must match the XL Deploy values, to enable handshake.
+**Important:** These configuration values must match the values that XL Deploy uses.

 ## Logging